uniquerockrz/rockstarter/Readme.md

 ### THIS APP IS NO LONGER MAINTAINED.
-BUGS AND NEW FEATURES WILL NO LONGER BE LOOKED AT.
+Bugs and feature requests will no longer be looked at.

 ![Typical output](https://raw.github.com/uniquerockrz/rockstarter/master/screen1.png)
 ![Typical output](https://raw.github.com/uniquerockrz/rockstarter/master/screen2.png)